KPMP-Scientific/KPMP-Atlas-v2/pathways/README.md

 - To call the the scripts within 'Average_DEGs_and_do_postHocPowerAnalysis_linux_x64' in a LINUX environment, the NET 8 runtime has to be installed as described within 'KPMP_atlas_v2_calculate_degs_and_pathways.R' (sudo apt install -y dotnet-runtime-8.0).
 - The script 'Generate_pathwaySubtype_networks' can be run on Windows with Microsoft Visual Studio.

-  ## Comments
+## Additional information
 - The subfolder 'Average_DEGs_and_do_postHocPowerAnalysis' contains the source C# code that was published into the exe-file in 'Average_DEGs_and_do_postHocPowerAnalysis_linux_x64', using Microsoft Visual Studio.
 While the source code is not used, the exe file will be called from within the R-script.
 - The script 'KPMP_atlas_v2_calculate_degs_and_pathways.R' was only tested in a LINUX environment.
 - The script 'Generate_pathwaySubtype_networks' can only be run in a Windows environment using Visual Studio.